 Series · Epic Fantasy · 3 Books Published

+The kingdoms of Man have enslaved the gods — using their divine flesh to forge weapons and armor of extraordinary power.
 When a god dies, they are reborn somewhere in the world.
-And the Keepers — the most deadly warriors alive — will stop at nothing to find them, enslave them, and harvest their power forever.
+And the Keepers — the most deadly hunters alive — will stop at nothing to find them before they remember what they are.

-In Clayton Wood's mythology-driven Blade of Hylon series, the gods are not distant, untouchable beings.
-They are reborn — somewhere, in someone — each time they die.
-And when they are found, the Keepers are waiting.
+In Clayton Wood's Blade of Hylon series, the gods are not distant.
+They die.
+They are reborn — in someone, somewhere — stripped of memory, living ordinary lives until the Keepers find them.

 Born with a paralyzed arm, raised by a blacksmith father, and accompanied everywhere by his crow Ray.
 Damian is smart, determined, and deeply human — even as he discovers that he's anything but ordinary.